juhyxx/scalear/README.md

 Scalear
 =======

-##What is it?
+## What is it?
-It is very simple, guitar (or other string instrument players) learns scales and chords as pictures.
-So this will make simple displaiyng of scales and chords, and easy print.
+It is very simple, guitar (or other string instrument) players learn scales and chords as pictures.
+So this will make simple displaying of scales and chords, and easy print.

+Second purpose is modern technology demonstrator.

 Inspired by http://www.all-guitar-chords.com/ and others.